 The UK penalties regime is highly complex and has been amended on a number of occasions.
 The current system is largely but not wholly a behaviour-based system.
 In July 2020, the government released a new 10-year plan for digitalising the tax administration system that included a proposed future wide-ranging review, including the penalty regime.
 HMRC has previously announced, following extensive consultation, its intention to make changes to tax penalties as follows:

-- late submission penalties: replace late filing penalties with a new system of late submission penalties using a points-based model.
-The amount of the penalties has yet to be announced;
+- Late submission penalties: replace late filing penalties with a new system of late submission penalties using a points-based model.

-- late payment interest: harmonise late payment interest (and repayment interest) rules for VAT, income tax and corporation tax; and
+- Late payment interest: harmonise late payment interest (and repayment interest) rules for VAT, income tax and corporation tax.

 HMRC is separately also conducting a review into the policy on interest within the tax regime.